CarlMartins/adaptive-code-studies/README.md

 - The **assert**ion that the expected behavior occurred.
 <br>

 When working with TDD (Test-Driven Development), the idea behind is that do not exist any production code, what will cause an inevitable error when running the written tests.
 <br>
-Next, you need to <i>implement just enough of the SUT (the class you are testing) so that test passes</i>.
+After that, you need to <i>implement just enough of the SUT (the class you are testing) so that test passes</i>.
 <br>
 Finally, you are able to refactor your SUT to pass all the new tests created.
 <br> <br>
 Writing tests before the real implementation and following the described steps, prevents over-engineering the solution and also prevents breaking existing functionalities.

 ### More Complex Tests
 When working with real applications, most of the time we well need some external